aaronremedios19/aaronremedios19.github.io/essays/cfm.md

 Outcome and Impact
 By replacing PLC-based automation with an embedded, software-driven control architecture, we achieved reliable and repeatable chamfering performance at a fraction of the cost of commercial machines.
 The entire system was developed for under $1000, representing a smarter and more efficient solution customized for the specific rack gear use case.

 This project gave us recognition all across India winning more that 7 awards for this innovation.
-The project ip belongs to the company and they are currently looking to file
+The project ip belongs to the company and they are currently looking to file a patent for this device.